iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 3 reviews"/>
 </p>

+> Please fix the blue screen bug.
+Last few days it loads then goes directly to blue screen.
+I even uninstalled and reinstalled.<br> :date: __2021-07-18 03:49:04__

 > When you log in to check the app out it go to a black screen where you can not see it<br> :date: __2021-07-11 01:53:17__

 > This app worked great on my pixel 2, but will not work at all on look at all on my Galaxy S galaxy S21.
 I downloaded the latest version..
 Can you update please?<br> :date: __2021-07-11 00:30:16__